 Financial liabilities are classified as held for trading if they are incurred principally for the purpose of repurchasing them in the near term.
-This category also includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by IFRS 9.
+This category also includes derivatives entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by IFRS 9.
 Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.
 Gains and losses arising from financial liabilities held for trading are recognised in the statement of comprehensive income.
-As at 31 December 2019 and 2018, the Company did not attribute any financial liabilities to liabilities measured at fair value through profit or loss.
+As at 31 December 2020 and 2019, the Company did not attribute any financial liabilities to liabilities measured at fair value through profit or loss.